electricimp/Usb/docs/DriverDevelopmentGuide.md

 endpoints **MUST** go through the device object rather than via the platform native `hardware.usb` object.

-**NOTE:** neither applications nor drivers need to explicitly instantiate device objects.
-They are created by the USB framework for you behind the scenes.
+**NOTE:** neither applications nor drivers should explicitly create `USB.Device` objects.
+They are instantiated by the USB framework automatically.

 #### getDescriptor()